organisciak/dissertation/document/4_posterior_objective.md

 However, including more workers also has a positive effect on quality.
 Thus, the experience of this study is that for binary labels, majority rating is generally robust enough.

-With regard to RQ 1.3: agreement does seem to indicate quality for objective-normative tasks.
+With regard to RQ 1.3: agreement does seem to indicate quality for objective tasks.
 However, while removing high disagreement workers improves, well, measures of agreement, for low granularity tasks like relevance judgments it more fruitful to collect multiple independent contributions rather that seeking to punish the black sheep workers.
 Still, for more complex data like the Twitter sentiment ratings, correcting judgments based on measures of a worker's quality (by proxy of agreement) is effective.

 ## Conclusion